-The 6 Interview Questions You Should Ask When Hiring a Recruiter
+The Top 10 Interview Questions You Should Ask When Hiring a Recruiter

-The mantra of any recruiter is that people matter above all else; and the key to building a lasting organization is continually hiring great talent.
+The mantra of any recruiter worth their salt is that people matter above all else — and that the key to building a lasting organization is continually hiring best-in-class talent.

-Therefore, it makes perfect sense that recruiting leaders would really, really care about the people they hire to fill out their talent acquistion team.
-And they should, because hiring a great recruiter can have a drastic long-term effect on any business, as it provides a higher level of talent at your organization over time.
+It makes perfect sense then that recruiting leaders really, really care about the people they hire to fill out their talent acquisition team.
+And they should, because hiring a great recruiter can have a significant long-term effect on any business, providing a higher level of talent at your organization over time.

-So, how do you know if someone will make a great recruiter?
-To help make this determination, we put together a list of six outstanding interview questions you should ask any recruiting candidate.
+So, how do you know if someone will make a top recruiter?
+To help you make this determination, we put together a list of 10 outstanding interview questions you should ask any recruiting candidate.

-1. "Describe your relationship with your last three hiring managers."
+1. “What was your relationship like with your last three hiring managers?”

-Studies have found the single biggest factor in being a successful recruiter is consistently building strong relationships with hiring managers.
+Studies show that the single biggest factor in being a successful recruiter is consistently building strong relationships with hiring managers.
 And that means the recruiter acting as a partner in the hiring process, not just an order-taker.

 Do they describe authoritarian situations, where the hiring manager led the charge and the recruiter was reactive to their demands?
-Or do they discuss how they took control of the relationship early on, and managed the hiring process as an equal?
-Ideally, you should look for someone who has a strong philosophy on how to handle that relationship, as opposed to someone who is going to let each individual hiring manager act as a dictator.
+Or do they discuss how they took control of the relationship early on, managing the hiring process as equals?
+Ideally, look for a candidate who has a strong philosophy on how to handle that relationship — as opposed to someone who’ll let each individual hiring manager act as a dictator.

 2. “How do you treat candidates who don’t get the job?”

-Recruiters are often incentivized on how many reqs they close and the time in which they close them.
-Hence, some short-sighted recruiters often forgo providing a great candidate experience to the candidates they reject, and instead focus solely on the people who have moved on in the hiring process.
+Recruiters are often incentivized based on how many reqs they close and the time in which they close them.
+As a result, some short-sighted recruiters often forgo providing a good candidate experience to the candidates they reject, focusing solely on the people who have moved on in the hiring process.

-Instead, the best candidates should make it clear they provide a strong experience to all candidates.
+Instead, the best recruiters should make it clear they provide a strong experience to all candidates.
 This might include responding to every candidate who applies, even if they don’t make it to the next stage, and personally phoning every interviewee who doesn’t get the job.
-Listen for answers that show the recruiter is committed to consistently updating candidates throughout the interview process, so the candidate isn’t left constantly wondering where they stand.
+Listen for answers that show the recruiter is committed to consistently updating candidates throughout the process, so no one is left wondering where they stand.

 3. “Tell me about the last two times you used data to help you recruit.”

-Data is increasingly becoming more and more important in recruiting.
-It is also a way for recruiters to “swim upstream” and become more strategic partners with their hiring managers, by providing them strong talent pool data on where to recruit and what to expect.
+Data is becoming an increasingly integral part of recruiting.
+It’s also a way for recruiters to “swim upstream” and become more strategic partners with their hiring managers, providing them with strong talent pool data on where to recruit and what to expect.

-A great candidate should have no trouble listing off the last two times they used data to recruit, perhaps using talent pool or industry reports.
-Conversely, candidates who have a tough time citing examples of how they use data to recruit are ones who are not using all the tools necessary to be successful.
+A top-tier candidate should have no trouble listing off the last two times they used data to recruit, like leveraging a Talent Pool Report from LinkedIn Talent Insights.
+Conversely, candidates who have a tough time citing examples of how they use data to recruit are the ones who are not using all the tools necessary to be successful.

-4. “What publications do you read to stay atop the recruiting industry?”
+4. “What media do you consume to stay atop the recruiting industry?”

 Recruiting is an ever-changing industry that requires constant adoption of new tools and techniques.
-Top recruiters can adapt to those changes because they spend time each day staying informed about the industry they work in.
+Top recruiters can adapt to those changes quickly because they spend time each day staying informed about the industry they work in.

-Employer branding today is becoming as important as ever.
-It isn’t just enough to post jobs or to InMail qualified candidates and be done with it.
-Recruiters need to start building relationships with prospects digitally, so it is easier to source positions later.
+These days, it isn’t enough to simply post jobs or InMail qualified candidates and be done with it.
+Recruiters need to start building relationships with prospects digitally, making it easier to source positions later.

-Any candidate should have a strong LinkedIn profile, considering the importance of it in recruiting.
-Beyond that, they should use LinkedIn as a way to share content, join groups and participate in conversations; showing they understand the importance of branding as well.
+It’s essential that a recruiter have a strong LinkedIn profile, as this can make or break a first impression.
+Ideally, they also use LinkedIn as a way to share content, join groups, and participate in conversations — showing they understand the importance of a compelling personal brand.

 6. “How do you measure quality of hire?”

-This is a classic “there’s no right answer” question, because the top minds in the industry have no right answer yet.
-In fact, when surveyed, talent leaders agreed that defining and accurately measuring quality of hire is one of their biggest challenges, with no one clear solution out there yet.
+This is a classic “there’s no right answer” question because the top minds in the industry have no right answer yet.
+In fact, talent leaders agree that defining and accurately measuring quality of hire is one of their biggest challenges, with no one clear solution out there yet.

 To receive blog posts like this one straight in your inbox, subscribe to the blog newsletter.